 When eaten together they help us to have a 'sweet new year'.

 Happy Grandparents' Week

-The children in St John's worked really hard to learn a song all about nouns which they then performed for nearly 100 adults as part of the whole school's celebrations for Grandparents' Week.
+The children in St John the Baptist worked really hard to learn a song all about nouns which they then performed for nearly 100 adults as part of the whole school's celebrations for Grandparents' Week.
 It was a wonderful performance that was enjoyed very much by both the audience, teachers and the children themselves.
 In case you weren't able to make it, (or want to watch it again!) here it is below:

 Week Beginning Monday 7th October 2019

 This week at St Joseph's was other faiths week and this time round it was Judaism.
 In our first lesson we learnt that the holy Jewish scripture is called the Torah and it's actually a text we already knew, The Old Testament.
 Then in our second lesson we saw that the Torah is written in a language called Hebrew and we then tried our hand at painting the famous Hebrew word for peace which is Shalom.

 This week in maths, the children of St John's have been working hard consolidating their adding skills by learning how to use column addition.
 We worked together in small groups to practise how to add large numbers and most importantly how to accurately carry numbers that cross the hundreds or thousands.